tthmmts/webpage2html/readme.md

 ## Dependency

-This script require Python 3.7 or 3.8 with beautifulsoup4, lxml, fire, requests, selenium, chromedriver-binary packages and Google Chrome bwowser.
+This script requires Python 3.7 or 3.8 with beautifulsoup4, chardet, lxml, html5lib, fire, requests, selenium, chromedriver-binary packages, and Google Chrome browser.

-If you want to downlaod screenshots of Web page, you must get [Google Chrome version 81](https://www.google.com/intl/en/chrome/).
+If you want to download screenshots of the Web page, you must get [Google Chrome version 81](https://www.google.com/intl/en/chrome/).

-If you want to use arbitrary Chrome version, you update (or downgrade) chromedriver-binary package at your own risk.
+If you want to use an arbitrary Chrome version, you update (or downgrade) chromedriver-binary package at your own risk.

 ```bash
 $ poetry add chromedriver-binary@^83.0.0
 ```

-I have tried the default `HTMLParser` and `html5lib` as the backend parser for BeautifulSoup, but both of them are buggy, `HTMLParser` handles self closing tags (like `<br>` `<meta>`) incorrectly(it will wait for closing tag for `<br>`, so If too many `<br>` tags exist in the html, BeautifulSoup will complain `RuntimeError: maximum recursion depth exceeded`), and `html5lib` will encode encoded html entities such as `&lt;` again to `&amp;lt;`, which is definitly unacceptable.
+I have tried the default `HTMLParser` and `html5lib` as the backend parser for BeautifulSoup, but both of them are buggy, `HTMLParser` handles self-closing tags (like `<br>` `<meta>`) incorrectly(it will wait for closing tag for `<br>`, so If too many `<br>` tags exist in the HTML, BeautifulSoup will complain `RuntimeError: maximum recursion depth exceeded`), and `html5lib` will encode encoded HTML entities such as `&lt;` again to `&amp;lt;`, which is definitly unacceptable.
 I have tested many cases, and `lxml` works perfectly, so I choose to use `lxml` now.

 ## Unsupported Cases

-### browser side less compiling
+### browser-side less compiling

-The page embeds less css directly and use less.js to compile in browser.
-In this case, I still cannot find a way to embed the less code into generated html to make it work.
+The page embeds less CSS directly and uses less.js to compile in the browser.
+In this case, I still cannot find a way to embed the less code into generated HTML to make it work.

 ```
 <link rel="stylesheet/less" type="text/css" href="http://dghubble.com/blog/theme/css/style.less">